-If you find yourself in any confined space, without a CO2 safety monitor, you may experience CO2 toxicity or oxygen deprivation.
-This is because as CO2 levels rise above 5,000 ppm toxicity can occur due to the increase in CO2 exposure that a human body is not used too.
+The problem occurs when compressed tanks of liquid CO2 are used in a sealed grow space, If there is a leak in a hose or a fitting, the CO2 level can quickly rise.
+If you find yourself in any confined space you may experience CO2 toxicity or oxygen deprivation.
+This is because as CO2 levels rise above 3% toxicity can occur due to the increase in CO2 exposure that a human body is not used too.
 And, because carbon dioxide is odorless, colorless, and tasteless - you will not be able to tell its presence until you feel dizzy or lose consciousness.

 As a rule of thumb, invest in a safety monitor and remember to turn off your CO2 system while your plants are "sleeping".
 During the night, your plants will stop breathing in CO2 and this will save you money and overall protection.

 What is a CO2 generator used for?

 For decades, indoor grow rooms have used CO2 generators that burn fossil fuels to generate carbon dioxide.
 What these CO2 generators are used for primarily is to enhance CO2 levels in order to initiate plant growth and promote crop productivity.

 Recent studies have even shown that CO2 concentrations at two, three, or four times the natural concentration will cause plants to grow at yields much faster and promote further productivity to the crop - sometimes up to 30% higher.